 What are the strengths of your area?: 1) All courses within the welding department have up to date SLO's and PLO's.
 All SLO's and PLO's have been assessed.
 All assessments have been reviewed both by instructors and our industry partners.
-Changes to both of these have been suggested by industry partners and have improved student success and retention.
+Changes to both SLO's and PLO's have been suggested by industry partners and have improved student success and retention.

-- 2) The expaned facility that the welding program now occupies has allow the program to increase both enrollment and safety for students and faculty.
-Along with increased useable space the Welding program has recieved new welding power sources.
-These new power spources will be critical to continuous program growth.
-Our welding program has continued to utilize national data from the American Welding Society to maintain and update core SLO's and PLO's. - 3) Another of our program's developing strenghts is the hiring of our new Adjunct Welding professor Tim Foster.
-Mr. Foster brings his current industrial experience and network connections to our Welding program. - 4) The Welding program's close connections with the American Welding Society has been a past strength and will continue to be a key factor in future program development.
-All welding faculty are AWS members and local Central Valley Section officers. - 5) The above strengths have lead to solid enrollment growth by shortening our student's pathways to completion.
+- 2) The expanded facility that the welding program now occupies has allow the program to increase both enrollment and safety for students and faculty.
+Along with increased useable space the Welding program has received new welding power sources and related devices.
+These new power sources will be critical to continuous program growth.
+Our welding program has continued to utilize national data from the American Welding Society to maintain and update core SLO's and PLO's. - 3) Another of our program's developing strengths is the continuing employment of Adjunct Welding professor Tim Foster.
+Mr. Foster brings his current industrial experience and network connections to our Welding program.
+Mr. Foster has been promoted at his industrial employer, this has improved our professional partnership development processes. - 4) The Welding program's close connections with the American Welding Society has been a past strength and will continue to be a key factor in future program development.
+All welding faculty are AWS members and local Central Valley Section officers.
+I & T Division Chairman and Welding Department head, Randy Emery has been elected AWS District Director for Central California.
+This will connect our welding program with educational institutions and employers from multiple regions, through out the State of California.
+Mr. Emery's new position will also scale up scholarship opportunities and professional engagements between College of the Sequoias and the American Welding Society. - 5) The above strengths have lead to solid enrollment growth by shortening our student's pathways to completion.
 This effort has lead to full enrollment of all welding courses and waiting list.
-This have validated our developing growth plan. - 6) The addition of a half time shop technician has added continuity and better management of resources for the Welding program. - 7) The Welding program has increase their network of industrial partners by improved outreach.
+This has validated our developing growth plan. - 6) The addition of a half time shop technician has added continuity and better management of resources for the Welding program. - 7) The Welding program has increase their network of industrial partners by improved outreach.
 At the core on this outreach is the leadership of lead instructor Randy Emery.
-Mr. Emery has been elected to an expanded role within the American Welding Society.
-Mr. Emery will assume the office of AWS District Director in 2021.
-This expanded role will widen the Welding program's professional networking resources and oppourtunities. - 8) The Welding program has been awarded increased general budget funding that will assist in continous improvement and growth.
+Mr. Emery's expanded work with the American Welding Society will ensure industrial relevance to the Welding program and ensure student success improvement. - 8) The Welding program has been awarded increased general budget funding that will assist in continuous improvement and growth.